carriH/My-Notes/README.md

 - Fixed an issue with the media notes.
 - Config page refactored.
 - Added shortcuts and the feature to customize them.

+Version 2.1.2:

+- Stop propagation of kay events in textbox.
+- Shortcuts have been updated as some of them were mapped to other actions.